 The worktop you chose will set the tone for your kitchen.
 Your choice will come down to how durable you need your kitchen counter tops to be, how much you’re prepared to look after it, and the amount you have to spend.
+Here are some of the best options available to help you make the right choice for your home.

 Depending on what you choose the price of kitchen counter tops will vary quite a bit.
 At the higher end of the spectrum are the man-made surfaces of which there are two varieties – the composites which are made with a mix of 33% acrylic resin and 66% natural materials and the engineered stone which is made with a higher percentage of crushed quartz, typically 96%, mixed with resin.